karl-run/react-dark-theme/README.md

 applyTheme(normalTheme)
 ```

-Make sure to apply your light heme if `defaultDark` is false on your `DarkTheme` component, and apply your dark theme if `defaultDark` is true.
+Make sure to apply your light theme if `defaultDark` is false on your `DarkTheme` component, and apply your dark theme if `defaultDark` is true.

 ### Props